-Pastry Cream is basically custard whose thickening has been aided with flour and/or starch.
-The the egg yolk in the custard does most of the thickening, though the starch does help out, too.
+Pastry cream is basically custard whose thickening has been aided with a starch, typically cornstarch.
+The egg yolk in the custard does most of the thickening, though the starch does help out, too.

 It is a basic component in many French and Italian desserts.
-It in can be used as a layer between cakes, or used as a pipe-in filling in items such as cream puffs and éclairs.
-It is sometimes flavoured with liqueurs, chocolate, coffee or fruit.
+It can be used as a layer between cakes, or used as a pipe-in filling in items such as cream puffs and éclairs.

 It is made from milk, white sugar, vanilla, egg yolks, and cornstarch (aka cornflour in the UK.)
 Sometimes, a pinch of salt is added.